maeddes/hft-23-winter/README.md

 * Where did you see aspects of external configuration in the technologies we used?
 Provide examples
 * What is the advantage of polyglot applications?
 Why in particular for cloud-native software?
 What kind of disadvantages do you see?

 # 2023-11-17 Cloud-native recap / Intro to persistence

 ![CAP Theorem, State](pics/CAP_Theorem_State.png)

 - State(full/less)ness

+# 2023-11-24 Recap of the 12-factor

+### Review questions

+* Why is it a bad idea to have configuration properties as constants in your code?
+Answers: Security issue with credentials, Can't stage because of strong dependency to one certain environment
+* Why did this become a lot more important when moving from traditional to cloud-native applications
+Answers: Applications have more frequent changes and scale.
+The demand to update configuration is much higher

+* Where did you see aspects of factor 3 "external configuration" in the technologies we have dealt with?
+Docker: "docker run -e ENVIRONMENT VARIABLES" or "docker run -env-file ENV_FILE", docker compose tbd, volumes tbd Spring Boot: pom.xml declared dependencies externally, application.properties/application.yaml, environment variables

+* Where did we see aspects of factor 1 "Codebase": git*
+* Where did we see aspects of factor 2 "External Dependencies" : maven, gradle, npm
+* Where did we see aspects of factor 4 "Backing Services": Spring Data (Hibernate/JPA)